aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/l3ls-evpn/fabric-topology.md

   # The variables defined under a specific `node_group` will take precedence over defaults.
   defaults:

-  # The node groups are group of one or multiple nodes where specific variables can be defined related to the topology
+  # The node groups are groups of one or multiple nodes where specific variables can be defined related to the topology
   # and allowed L3 and L2 network services.
   node_groups: